back

 So, how much space should you actually leave?
 TikTok doesn’t give out official pixel-perfect templates, but the creative community has figured out some solid guidelines over the years.
 Following these margins will help you map out your safe zone.

-A good rule of thumb is simply to keep anything important away from the edges.
-For a standard 1080×1920 pixel video, these are the measurements you’ll want to remember:
+A good rule of thumb is just to keep anything important away from the edges.
+For a standard 1080×1920 pixel video, these are the measurements that you want to remember.

 Sticking to these boundaries guarantees that your most important content—whether it’s on-screen text, your logo, or a key product shot—stays front and center.
 For more tips on making your visuals pop, check out our full guide on vertical video dimensions, which has advice you can use on other platforms, too.